Germinating the seeds

 Lighting -- Give them bright light once they sprout.
 An LED or fluorescent bulb kept 3-4 inches (8-10 cm) away provides the right amount of light while they are young (See: "Growing indoors with LED lights").

 Older plants may be grown in full sun though, at least in cooler conditions.
 In hotter climates, it might be necessary to give some afternoon shade, and also keep the pot shaded, perhaps by placing it inside a second, larger pot that is then filled with soil.

-Fertilizing -- The first 3 months, feed every 7 days with a small amount of dilute liquid fertilizer (1/8 strength).
+Fertilizing -- The first 3 months, feed once a week with a small amount of dilute liquid fertilizer (1/8 strength).
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.